Tools may refer to any of the following:

 Computer software troubleshooting

-- Blank CD's (in case need to make a restore CD or copy other information)
+- Blank CDs (in case you need to make a restore CD or copy other information).

 Other helpful computer tools and equipment